printeraio/.github/profile/README.md

 # Printera is a next-generation 3d printer management tool.

-We are creating a 3d printer management tool which consider web-based management and monitoring.
+We are building a 3d printer management tool that considers web-based management and monitoring.

 ### WE'RE PRINTERA! ✨